Technical consumer protection; market surveillance of in vitro diagnostic medical devices

 - investigates incident reports and complaints,

-- withdraws unsafe in-vitro diagnostics from circulation,
+- withdraws unsafe in vitro diagnostic products from circulation,

 - controls relevant economic actors by means of inspections,